Saturday, December 19, 2015

 Route 66 Root Beer (#26 - Rated 7.0 out of 12)

 The beverage is new on the market compared to others.
-It originated in 1996.
-It is bottled in Mokena, Illinois.
-Hard to find much history at all!
+It originated in 1996 and is bottled in Mokena, Illinois.
+It is hard to find much history at all!
 Underlined text is updated text!

 Nutrition (12 oz from the bottle)